 A possible intended interpretation of the abduction of Persephone also lends itself to this trope: some believe that the abduction was actually an elopement, and that Demeter was meant to be seen as clingy and overprotective of her daughter.
 While modern audiences would agree that a woman trying to keep her adult daughter from marrying is overprotective, the fact that Demeter is certain her daughter had been kidnapped makes her wild behavior a bit more sympathetic.

-In the case of Ares and Mars, it is important to keep in mind that the Romans did not actually just adopt the Greek religion wholesale and change the names of the gods.
+In the case of Ares and Mars, the Romans did not actually just adopt the Greek religion wholesale and change the names of the gods.
 Instead they engaged in a kind of syncretism wherein they matched the gods worshiped by the Greeks with their own Etruscan-Latin deities.
 To the Greeks, Ares was the god of brutal warfare.
 The Roman Mars was a god of agriculture as well as warfare, reflecting the fact that during the early Roman Republic most soldiers were also farmers.
 It is also worth noting that there was Values Dissonance regarding Ares among the Greeks.
 For example, the militaristic Spartans held Ares in higher esteem than other city-states, especially Athens.

 In addition, the Roman conception of warfare, and hence Mars, was a lot closer to the ideals of warfare in defense of your people and nation than the Greek position was.
 So less Draco in Leather Pants than Heel-Face Turn.
 The Greeks perceived Ares as the enemy of civilization, whereas the Romans saw Mars as the patron of its expansion.